 7. Travel at less popular times when fares are lower, such as mid-week, out-of-school holidays and at times no-one else likes to fly, like Christmas Day and New Year’s Eve.

-8. Visit countries in shoulder season, when room rates are lower and the weather is usually still fine.
+8. Visit countries in shoulder season (between peak and off peak), when room rates are lower and the weather is usually still fine.

 9. Book a staycation – more and more honeymooners are reaping the benefits of staying in beautiful Blighty.
 You can just jump in the car or on a train, plus there’s no changing money, passport control or language barriers.